__________________________________

 11 more loops.
 3.6 miles in all today (so far).

-They call me #50.
-It was explained to me on my second night here that sometimes nurses refer to patients by room number because it can be so hard to get attached to people by name.
-People that will leave (in some way, no matter what), to be replaced after a room cleaning.
+I am #50.
+It was explained to me on my second night here that sometimes nurses refer to patients by room number because it can be hard to get attached to people by name.
+People that will leave (in some way, no matter what), only to be immediately replaced after a room cleaning.

 I would be a terrible nurse.
 I would probably cry all over everyone or try to write them a million poems as I put extra blankets on them without even asking if they wanted one.